robinparriath/robinparriath.github.io/README.md

 .

-I work as a Data Engineer at HP Inc.  Along with Data Warehousing, and ETL, I also develop the tooling for our data engineers.
+I work at HP Inc.  Along with Data Warehousing, and ETL, I also develop the tooling for our data pipelines.

 My strategy is to adapt, wherever possible, existing tools, and develop from scratch only when necessary.